apache/openwebbeans/readme/README_M4.txt

     * [OWB-201] - @New must use its value field while creating New bean
     * [OWB-206] - proxies only get injected for the 1st instance of a bean
     * [OWB-207] - <interceptors> may now be defined in multiple beans.xml
-    * [OWB-208] - the atinject-tck must use our genonimo-cdi interface instead of javax.inject:javax.inject
+    * [OWB-208] - the atinject-tck must use our genonimo-cdi interface instead of jakarta.inject:jakarta.inject
     * [OWB-210] - creating a proxy fails for beans which have the same interface defined multiple times in their declaration chain
     * [OWB-211] - JSFUtil.getViewId() crashes if viewRoot is not yet set
     * [OWB-215] - after leaving the incubator a new location for the site needs to be configured